-A wildlife biologist and botanist conducted pedestrian surveys of the project area to inspect for the potential presence of threatened, endangered, or special status species on April 12, 2016.

-No federal or Navajo Endangered Species List (NESL) listed threatened, endangered, or special status species were observed during the wildlife and plant surveys.
-The habitat available in the project area is heavily disturbed from human activity, and only common species of wildlife and plants are expected to occur within the vicinity.
+A wildlife biologist conducted a pedestrian wildlife survey of the project area to inspect for the potential presence of threatened, endangered, or special status species on April 12, 2016.
+No federal or Navajo Endangered Species List (NESL) listed threatened, endangered, or special status species were observed during the wildlife survey.
+The wildlife habitat available in the project area is heavily degraded from over-grazing and only common species tolerant of human activity are expected to occur within the vicinity.
+A report addressing wildlife in the project area is attached as Appendix 3.

-Three bird species that are protected under the MBTA were observed during the wildlife survey.
-These were the white-crowned sparrow (Zonotrichia leucrophrys), house finch (Carpodacus mexicanus), and Say's phoebe (Sayornis saya).
+Six bird species that are protected under the MBTA were observed during the wildlife survey.
+These were the American kestrel (Falco sparverius), mourning dove (Zenaida macroura), house finch (Carpodacus mexicanus), Brewer's blackbird (Euphagus cyanocephalis), western meadowlark (Sturnella neglecta), and Say's phoebe (Sayornis saya).
 Mitigation measures outlined in Section 3.11.2.2, below, will minimize the potential take of migratory birds from the Proposed Action area.

 No plant species of concern to the Navajo Natural Heritage Program or the United States Fish and Wildlife Service will be impacted by the proposed project.
+The full Plant Survey Report is attached as Appendix 4.